WildernessLabs/Meadow.Sdk/readme.md

 # Meadow.Sdk Repo

-This repo contains all the user facing SDK tools to build Meadow applications, including:

-## Utilities and SDK

-* [Meadow.CLI](Meadow.CLI) - This is the Meadow _Command Line Interface_ (CLI) and enables you to enumerate attached Meadow devices, perform file management tasks, and deploy apps to an attached device.
-* [Meadow DotNet SDK](Meadow_DotNet_SDK) - This is the DotNet SDK for Meadow which includes project templates and the Meadow project definitions.
+This repo contains the Meadow [Meadow DotNet SDK](Meadow_DotNet_SDK) - This is the DotNet SDK for Meadow which includes project templates and the Meadow project definitions.
+These are currently used in the Meadow extension for Visual Studio for Mac.
+The VS2019 extension uses a seperate but similar version of the SDK.

-## IDE Extensions

-* [Visual Studio for Mac Extension](IDE_Extensions/VS4Mac_Meadow_Extension) - This is the Meadow IDE extension for Visual Studio for Mac.
-* Visual Studio for Windows Extension - To be moved in.